Janette Turner Hospital

-Janette Turner Hospital (née Turner) (born 1942) is an Australian-born novelist and short story writer who has lived most of her adult life in Canada or the United States, principally Boston (Massachusetts), Kingston (Ontario) and Columbia (South Carolina).
+Janette Turner Hospital (née Turner) (born 1942) is an Australian-born novelist and short story writer who has lived most of her adult life in Canada or the United States, principally Boston, Massachusetts, Kingston, Ontario.and Columbia, South Carolina.
 She also uses the penname "Alex Juniper".

 Early life and education

-Turner was born in Melbourne on November 12, 1942 and grew up in Queensland.
-She studied at the University of Queensland and Kelvin Grove Teachers College, gaining a BA in 1965.
-She holds an MA from Queen's University, Canada, 1973.
+Turner was born in Melbourne, Australia, on 12 November 1942 and grew up in Queensland.
+She studied at the University of Queensland and Kelvin Grove Teachers College, gaining a BA degree in 1965.
+She holds an MA degree from Queen's University, Canada, 1973.

 Career

-Turner Hospital published her first story in "Atlantic Monthly" in 1978, and her first novel, The Ivory Swing, in 1982.
+Turner Hospital published her first story in Atlantic Monthly in 1978, and her first novel, The Ivory Swing, in 1982.

-She also teaches literature and creative writing and has been writer-in-residence at universities in Australia, Canada, England and the United States (MIT, Boston University, Colgate and the University of South Carolina).
+She also teaches literature and creative writing and has been writer-in-residence at universities in Australia, Canada, England and the United States (MIT, Boston University, Colgate University and the University of South Carolina).

 She visited the Writer-in-Residence in the MFA program at Columbia University in 2010.

 She has published six novels as well as three story collections.
 Her 2003 novel Due Preparations for the Plague received the Queensland Premier's Award for Fiction.

 Her books, such as Oyster and Due Preparations for the Plague, are published in multiple translations.